paxdotdev/docs/src/reference-pax-macros.md

 Declares a Pax component definition, specifically a _root_ component, mounted as the entry-point to a given program

  - `pax_file` (Sept '22: not yet implemented)
-Declares a Pax component definition by pointing to a separate `.pax` file instead of requiring an inline declaration (TODO: not yet implemented)
+Declares a Pax component definition by pointing to a separate `.pax` file instead of requiring an inline declaration

  - `pax_const` (Sept '22: not yet implemented)
 Allows Pax expressions to refer to a given `const` by symbol